customer-success-architects/champion-program/README.md

    - "where can I find the setting to enable next edit suggestions?"

 #### Context
 Context in Copilot Chat works differently than it did for code completions.
-Other than what is currenly visible in your editor, Copilot Chat requires that we explicity add all relevant files as context before submitting our prompt.
-The easiest ways of incuding files as context are to with drag and drop them into the chat window, or using the `#file:<filename>` tag.
+Other than what is currently visible in your editor, Copilot Chat requires that we explicitly add all relevant files as context before submitting our prompt.
+The easiest ways of including files as context are to with drag and drop them into the chat window, or using the `#file:<filename>` tag.

+1. Show typing a `#` into chat and reading what each tag specifies

 #### Brainstorm
 #### Translate